jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 ### The `jupyter.widget` comm target

-Jupyter interactive widgets create a widget comm channel by sending messages to the `jupyter.widget` comm target.
+A kernel-side Jupyter widgets library also defines a `jupyter.widget` comm target, by which widget comm channels are created (one per widget instance).
 State synchronization and custom messages for a particular widget instance are then sent over the created comm channel.

 ### Instatiating a widget object